petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-site-template-and-uploading-files.md

    unzip liferay-h2a2.zip
    ```

-   This .zip file includes elements that you are using to create your site template (e.g. images, custom fragments, and custom compositions).
+   This .zip file includes elements that you'll use to create your site template (e.g. images, custom fragments, and custom compositions).

-## Importing a Style Book
+## Import the Style Book

 1. Open the *Site Menu* (![Site Menu](../../images/icon-product-menu.png)) and select *Design* &rarr; *Style Books* (1).